saronem/password_checker/README.md

    Or install individually:
    ```
-   pip install requests
+   pip install PySimpleGUI
    ```

 ## Usage

 1. Run the application:
    ```
-   python password_checker.py
+   python simple_password_checker.py
    ```

 2. Enter a password in the text field
    - The strength meter updates in real-time as you type
    - Feedback appears in the text area below

-3. Click "Check Data Breach" to verify if your password has been exposed in known data breaches

-4. Click "Generate Strong Password" to create a new secure password
+3. Click "Generate Strong Password" to create a new secure password

 ## Security Considerations

-- No passwords are stored or transmitted in plain text
+- No passwords are stored or transmitted
-- Data breach checking uses a k-anonymity model
-- Only the first 5 characters of the SHA-1 hash are sent over the network
+- The application works completely offline
+- No internet connection required
 - The application does not store any passwords or history

 ## Educational Value